IBM-Cloud/cloud-event-management-sample/README.md

 # Cloud Event Management Overview
+Use [Cloud Event Management][video_url] to set up real-time incident management for your services, applications, and infrastructure.
+Cloud Event Management can receive events from various monitoring sources, either on premise or in the cloud.
+Events indicate that something has happened on an application, service, or another monitored object.
+Related events are correlated into an incident.
+The information from incidents, together with policies and runbooks, help operations teams identify underlying problems and restore service.

 This starter demonstrates how to send events via the Cloud Event Management API using a simple Node.js web application.
+For more information, see the [API documentation][api_docs_url].

 Before running this app, you will need an instance of the Cloud Event Management service.
+Get one [here][provision_url].

 ## Running the app on Bluemix